marmelab/react-admin/UPGRADE.md

 - `dispatch(fetchStart())` and `dispatch(fetchEnd())` must be replaced by `useQuery()` and `useMutation()`
 - `dispatch(setSidebarVisibility(true))` must be replaced by `useSidebarState()`

 React-admin used `dispatch` in many other places, but they were already behind a hook (`useRecordSelection`, `useListParams`, `useExpanded`, `useNotify`, `useSidebarState`), and not documented.
-If you dispatched react-admin actions manually, you'll have to look for the hok alternative.
+If you dispatched react-admin actions manually, you'll have to look for the hook alternative.

 ## Redux-Saga Was Removed